Website Victor Valley College

 Candidates wishing to apply for more than one position must apply for each position separately.

 Applicants may be notified by email during any phase of this recruitment regarding status.
 This recruitment may be used to fill future vacancies.

 You may check your status at any time by logging into Victor Valley College Online Application Site at https://www.schooljobs.com with your username and password.

 A complete file consists of all of the following:

-1. Completed electronic Victor Valley College Application
+1. A completed Victor Valley College application electronic form

-2. Letter expressing interest in the position
+2. A letter expressing interest in the position

-3. Current resume
+3. A current resume

 Victor Valley College is an Equal Opportunity Employer.
 Victor Valley College prohibits sexual harassment and assures that all employees will enjoy equal opportunity regardless of race, color, religion, marital status, sex, sexual orientation, national origin, age, disability, or status as a veteran.
 Employment acceptance or rejection shall be based on job-related qualifications.